davidemms/OrthoFinder/README.md

 1. Save OrthoFinder-master.zip and unpack it
 2. Open a terminal and cd into the directory OrthoFinder-master
 3. python orthofinder.py -f ExampleDataset/
-4. If everything was successful the output generated will end with a line giving the location of the results file containing the orthologous groups.
+4. If everything was successful the output generated will end with a line giving the location of the results file containing the orthogroups.

 The command for running OrthoFinder on any dataset is: